-There are plenty of quick online tests and checker tools that can give you an inkling of your website’s performance, but they don’t tell the whole story.
-In order to truly understand how your website is doing, you need to learn how to dive deeper into your website analytics.
+There are plenty of quick online tests and checker tools that can give you an inkling of your website design’s performance, but they don’t tell the whole story.
+In order to truly understand how your website design is doing, you need to learn how to dive deeper into your website analytics.

-In this chapter, we’ll cover the basics of how to do website analysis, how to understand what your analytics mean, and how you can use those insights to improve your website.
+In this chapter, we’ll cover the basics of how to do website design analysis, how to understand what your analytics mean, and how you can use those insights to improve your web design.

 Without goals in mind, businesses can get stuck trying to measure everything.
 Even worse, they don’t know what to do with all their data and reports once they have them.

-Think back to when you planned your website.
+Think back to when you planned your website design.
 What was the purpose of your website?
 What did you want it to accomplish?
 For many businesses, the answer is something along the lines of “generate more leads.”
 (But of course, I hope you’re using more specific, SMART goals).

 The point is that if your goal is to generate more leads, your analysis should focus on answering questions like: Is my website converting visitors to leads?
 Which pages are most effective at driving conversions?
 Which traffic sources generate the most/best leads?
 You should not be worried about getting less traffic on your last blog post.
 Focus on analytics that help you gather more information about your specific goals.